Amppfy Takeaways

 • Choose the Right Mortgage Type: Weigh the predictability of fixed-rate loans against the potentially lower initial rates (and risks) of ARMs to find the best fit for your long-term plans.

 Buying a home is a big deal.
 You should feel confident about how you’re financing it.
-We give you all the facts with sound advice, competitive mortgage rates, and flexible terms.
-So you feel right at home, no matter which way the market is going.
+We provide all the facts, sound advice, competitive mortgage rates, and flexible terms.
+So you feel right at home no matter which way the market is going.

 Understanding The Basics Of Mortgage Calculations